-The NBN Atlas (NBN Atlas) has recorded numerous bird species within 2km over a 10-year period.
+The NBN Atlas (NBN Atlas) has no records of bird species within 2km over a 10-year period.

-The NBN Atlas (NBN Atlas) holds the following records of invasive non-native species (INNS) of plants, as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA) 2km over a 10-year period:
+The NBN Atlas (NBN Atlas) holds no records of invasive non-native species (INNS) of plants, as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), injurious weeds, as listed under the Weeds Act 1959, or invasive native perennials, as listed in the Trunk Road Inventory Manual.